A mother who found her child’s grave robbed of its ornaments in Barnsley Cemetery urged changes to security after the “soul-destroying” discovery.

 She said: “It’s a family grave, me and her dad will be going in there eventually.
 All I ask is for people to leave the stuff alone.

-“My daughter was eight years old when she passed, and her grave is the only place of comfort I get from going.”
+“My daughter was eight years old when she passed, and going to her grave is the only place of comfort I get.”

 Mrs Ogley has tended the grave in Carlton Cemetery for over thirty years to feel close to her daughter and explained that it is not the first time possessions had been vandalised.